EdenRoas/Weekly3_SpaceshipGame/README.md

 ### How to Play-

 Move the Spaceship:

 Use the arrow keys and WASD to navigate the spaceships across the screen.

+Shoot Enemies:

-Shoot Enemies: Press the spacebar & Z to shoot projectiles and destroy enemy spaceships.
+Press the spacebar & Z to shoot projectiles and destroy enemy spaceships.

-Health Points (HP): The player now starts with 3 health points (HP).
+Health Points (HP):

+The player now starts with 3 health points (HP).

 ### Game Over:

 If the player's HP reaches 0, the game transitions to the Game Over screen.
 Game Link
-You can play the enhanced version of the spaceship game on itch.io: Spaceship Game - Ofek
+You can play the enhanced version of the spaceship game on itch.io: [Spaceship Game - Eden](https://edenxhadar.itch.io/spaceship-game-eden-roas)

 ### Added Functionalities
 Player HP: